 Built-in 1920, the Drake Hotel has seen famous guests such as Marilyn Monroe and Joe DiMaggio within its limestone walls.
 Managed by Hilton, it has 535 guest rooms and 74 suites.
-There’s a restaurant, a piano lounge, meeting rooms, banquet facilities, and a fitness center at this pet-friendly hotel.
+This pet-friendly hotel has a restaurant, a piano lounge, meeting rooms, banquet facilities, and a fitness center.

 Four Seasons Hotel, Chicago